-Nondiscrimination on the Basis of Sex in Education Programs and Activities and Title IX
+Nondiscrimination on the Basis of Sex in Education Programs and Activities and Title IX the requirements of Title IX and how the addition of an interscholastic sport may be requested and processed.

 Everett Public Schools shall not discriminate on the basis of sex in its educational programs or activities.
 The district is required by Title IX of the 1972 Educational Amendments and by regulations promulgated thereunder not to discriminate on the basis of sex against students, student activities, applicants or employees.